13 Fire Pit Tools to Safely Keep the Warmth Ablaze

 Fire Pit Skewers

 Let’s forget about the technicalities and logistics for a bit and focus on the point of fire pits—fun!
 And nothing spells ‘fun’ better than the classic activity of roasting things over the fire.
-This makes skewers an essential part of our fire pit tools gang.
+This makes skewers an essential part of our fire pit tools grouping.

 Roasting skewers can be used to roast a range of foods over the open flames, from marshmallows to hotdogs and s'mores and more.
 They’re super easy to use (you just skewer them through the food and hold them over the fire) and give you a surprising amount of fun for a small price.